ykcchong/OpenSpliceAI/experiments/commands.md

 went with method 3 -> new issue, the prediction h5 file is 255.4 GIGABYTES
 - will try out method 2, need to dynamically detect this?
     - instead, made flag with option to write info to file, otherwise will default to just extracting predictions without intermediate prediction file

+new method works -> is very slow specifically in BED file writing
+- use ThreadPoolExecutor to multithread the BED file writing process
+    - do in both the generate_bed and extract_predictions functions
+    - maybe in the future figure out if its possible with get_prediction

 ### 3. full genome with toy annotation -> h5py file, smaller file
 spliceai-toolkit predict -m models/spliceai-mane/400nt/model_400nt_rs40.pt -o results/predict -f 400 -i data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -a data/toy/human/test.gff -t 0.9 -D -p > results/predict/SpliceAI_5000_400/output.log 2> results/predict/SpliceAI_5000_400/error.log